-- determination regarding applicability of completed course work toward degree requirements lies with the Non-Traditional Undergraduate Department Chair. - Course equivalencies for transfer credit are assessed based upon the catalog course description or the course syllabus and/or notes provided by the student.
-Generally, courses of equivalent course content completed with the grade of "C" or higher at any accredited educational institution will be accepted for transfer credit toward degree requirements. - The School of Nursing accepts courses completed via classroom, internet, correspondence, College Level Examination Program (CLEP) or advanced placement examination for which credit has been awarded and posted on an official transcript from an accredited college or university when determining completion of general education course requirements. - No more than 52 general education course hours will be transferred, as well as a minimum of 38 hours of basic nursing education program courses be posted, for a total of 90 semester hours acknowledged as meeting the RN-BSN degree requirements.
-(If a basic nursing program has less than 38 hours, details for meeting the requirements should be arranged with the Non-Traditional Undergraduate Department Chair.
-Transfer credit hours are posted upon admission to the School of Nursing by the TTUHSC Registrar's office, thus the RN-BSN student will be classified as a Senior student upon entering TTUHSC SON. - Applicants are encouraged to meet with or send transcripts to (fax is acceptable) the Office of Student Affairs Coordinator to discuss applicability of transfer credit for degree purposes before submitting the application.
+- Applicants must submit original copies of official college transcripts from all institutions in which the student has enrolled.
+These transcripts will be reviewed and course work evaluated by the program administrator's office.
+Final determination regarding applicability of completed course work toward degree requirements lies with the Associate Dean/Department Chair. - Course equivalencies for transfer credit are assessed based upon the catalog course description or the course syllabus and/or notes provided by the student.
+Generally, courses of equivalent course content completed with the grade of "C" or higher at any accredited educational institution will be accepted for transfer credit toward degree requirements. - The School of Nursing accepts courses completed via classroom, internet, correspondence, College Level Examination Program (CLEP) or advanced placement examination for which credit has been awarded and posted on an official transcript from an accredited college or university when determining completion of general education course requirements. - No more than 55 general education course hours will be transferred, as well as a minimum of 36 hours of basic nursing education courses will be posted, for a total of 90 semester credit hours that may be transferred in fulfillment of RN-BSN degree requirements.
+(If a basic nursing program has less than 35 hours, details for this should be arranged with the Department Chair.)
+These transfer hours will be posted upon admission to the

+School of Nursing by the Registrar's office of TTUHSC, thus the RN-BSN student will be classified as a senior student upon entering TTUHSC School of Nursing.

+• Applicants are encouraged to meet with or send transcripts to (fax is acceptable) the Student Affairs office to discuss applicability of transfer credit for degree purposes before submitting their application.